Search this site:

 Trail Map:

-Taos Weather:
+Taos Reviews:

 Taos Ski Valley is a favorite destination resort for the advanced skiers who crave steep mogul runs, high altitude hikes to fresh snow and a variety of black diamond and double black diamond runs to choose from.
 There is a lot of advanced terrain to explore and this resort favors the advanced skier but the beginner and intermediate riders need not fear this resort as there is plenty of easily accessible terrain for them too.
 It may not be obvious at first when one approaches the base of the mountain and is greeted with a view of "Al's Run", a steep, advanced mogul run.
 The trail map and runs are clear and well marked.
 The "green" and "blue" trails are well groomed and don't deceive or mislead one into trouble.
 Taos is a mountain for all levels.